leonardost/kifu-recorder-tests/3-calculate-image-difference/README.md

 confirmed by the experiment).
 Image pairs 6 and 7 have some brightness differences and an added stone.

+Image pair 9 has a hand covering a small part of the board.
+The metrics indicate the images are very similar, and that is true, the image is mostly the same except for the hand.
+This shows that image similarity alone is not a good indicator of whether or not the board is in the image.

 Image similarity metrics that were tested
 -----------------------------------------